How to Stop Muscle Cramps Fast

 - You’ll need a glass container with a tight lid.

 - Fill the container with sprigs of rosemary, freshly picked if possible.
 The best time is when the plant is flowering.

 - Add 96% rubbing alcohol to the container (available at any pharmacy or grocery store).

 - Close the container tightly and let it sit for 15 days in a cool, dark place.

 - After the 15 days have passed, strain off the liquid and store it in a tightly sealed dark glass container.

 The resulting mixture can be used to combat muscle cramps.

 How can you prevent muscle cramps?

-- If your cramps are very persistent, you can try taking a magnesium supplement.
+If your cramps are very persistent, as well as consulting with a specialist, you can also try taking a magnesium supplement.

 For thigh and calf cramps, it’s a good idea to apply cold water to the affected area every day.
 According to this study from the University of the Americas (Santiago, Chile), this can help to relieve pain.
 In addition, viburnum tincture is a really good remedy for preventing cramps.